 The perception of labor varies widely from one person to the next.
-Your personal beliefs, life experiences and personal goals and expectations for yourself all combine to create your version of what labor is, or will be.
+Your personal beliefs, life experiences, personal goals, and expectations for yourself, all combine to create your version of what labor is, or will be.
 Pain is perception.

 Quite often our clients will ask us questions about what to expect during labor.

 How will I know when it’s time to go to the hospital?

 Will I have practice contractions so I know what it will feel like?